kondapalli19/J.A.R.V.I.S-2.O/README.md

 🚀Features
 --------------------

-- Communicate with user in Natural language processing (NLP).
+- Communicate with user in Natural language processing (NLP) and act as an intelligent agent by giving answers to your questions.

 - Opens Google, Youtube, vs code on taking command by micrphone.